D1ngn/U-TasNet-Beam/README.md

 1. Prepare the microphone array

-   You can use
+   You can use TAMAGO-03 microphone array with 8 microphones.

 2. Run

-   Open two terminals and run following commands in each terminal.
+   Open two terminals and run following commands in each terminal (Mac or Linux).

    - Server